nicolasdeffense/eo-toolbox/jupyter_lab.md

 ---
 layout: sub_page
-title: Installation
+title: JupyterLab
-description: How to launch Jupyter-Lab ?
+description: How to access JupyterLab ?
 ---

+**JupyterLab** is the latest web-based interactive development environment for notebooks, code, and data.
+Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
+A modular design invites extensions to expand and enrich functionality.

 # From computer room